Regd.No.: 126198/071/072

 08: Travel / Medical Insurance:

-We strongly suggest and recommend all booking Clients to acquire Travel and Medical Insurance as compulsion in all our tour and trekking and climbing trips.
-It should include adequate protection for tour / trekking / climbing / rafting or any other adventure sports with duration to cover personal injury, death, medical expenses, and repatriation or emergency evacuation expenses by any means of transportation such as helicopter rescue, air ambulance and adequate cover for baggage.
+We strongly suggest and recommend all booking Clients acquire Travel and Medical Insurance as a compulsion in all our tours and trekking and climbing trips.
+It should include adequate protection for tour/trekking/climbing/rafting or any other adventure sports with duration to cover personal injury, death, medical expenses, and repatriation or emergency evacuation expenses by any means of transportation such as helicopter rescue, air ambulance and adequate cover for baggage.

 09: Health & Fitness:

-All our Treks and Tours require sound health and level of fitness before signing with the booking with us, client requires should always check with your local Doctor or Physician regarding your health and fitness before the trip departures to Himalayan destinations.
+All our Treks and Tours require sound health and a level of fitness before signing a booking with us, client should always check with their local Doctor or Physician regarding their health and fitness before the trip departures to Himalayan destinations.

-It’s solely client’s responsibility to inform Team Himalaya Treks & Expeditions of any pre-existing medical condition or disability that might reasonably be expected to increase the risk of your required medical attention, which may affect your capability to travel on the trips booked with us.
+It’s solely the client’s responsibility to inform Team Himalaya Treks & Expeditions of any pre-existing medical condition or disability that might reasonably be expected to increase the risk of your required medical attention, which may affect your capability to travel on the trips booked with us.

-Children and Elderly person:
+Children and Elderly people:

 An authorized guardian by the parents must accompany all travelers under the age of sixteen.

-Person of more than 70 years of age, although in good health still needs a partner, family member or friends to accompany he / she.
+A person of more than 70 years of age, although in good health still needs a partner, family member, or friends to accompany him/her.

 If you have any queries regarding age and suitability, please contact us for further information.